 Midwifery Study (Practitioners)

-Thank you for your participation in the Canadian Midwifery Study.
+Thank you to all of the Canadian midwives who participated in the Canadian Midwifery Study.

 About the Survey